-Before you remove Veritas Access from any node (but not in all the nodes) in a cluster, make sure the node has already been deleted from the running cluster.
+■ Before you remove Veritas Access from any node (but not in all the nodes) in a cluster, make sure the node has already been deleted from the running cluster.
 You can use the Cluster> show command to view the cluster node state, and use the Cluster> delete command to delete a running node from the Veritas Access cluster.

-See the Veritas Access Command-Line Administrator's Guide for more information on the Cluster> show and Cluster> delete commands.
+See the relevant man pages for more information on the Cluster> show and Cluster> delete commands.